-In a close community like a College, communicable diseases will occur.
+In a close community like a College, communicable diseases can occur.
 Parents/carers are advised that children who are sick should stay at home and not return until they have recovered.
-We do not want to see the illness spread within the HillSide community.
+Preventing the spread of illness within the HillSide community is a priority.